Please update your browser to visualise this site correctly. Update your browser now

 If you are denied boarding because the number of passengers exceeds the number of seats available on the flight booked, you have the right to assistance from the carrier as with the case of a delayed flight.
 You also have the right to rescheduling, with the first alternative flight possible, to your destination, with conditions in accordance with the initial conditions.

 If, on the other hand, you prefer to travel on a later date, on a flight selected by you, the expenses for the hotel, meals and drinks and transfer will be paid by you.
+If you decide not to be rebooked on another flight, you have the right to reimbursement as in the case of delay.
 If you are denied boarding, you are due reimbursement as outlined in the previous section, as well as immediate compensation in cash, in the form of a cheque, cash payment or, with your consent, a travel voucher.

 The amount of the compensation depends on the distance of the flight, as follows: